 Taxonomy: No subspecies are recognized (Pyle 1997).

 Summer: Dickcissel is a common, locally abundant, breeder in the southeast, and common elsewhere east of the Panhandle.
-In the west, its abundance is highly variable from year to year, being common in some years and absent in other years.
-There is little information on historical occurrences in the west, but the few records suggest that occurrence there, including a few old breeding records, has always been highly variable (Ducey 1988, Bruner et al 1904).
+In the west, its abundance is variable from year to year, being common in some years and absent in other years.
+There is little information on historical occurrences in the west, but the few records suggest that occurrence there, including a few old breeding records, has always been variable (Ducey 1988, Bruner et al 1904).
 Mollhoff (2022) cited a nest with eggs found by M. A. Carriker Jr. on Jim Creek, Sioux Co 26 Jun 1901 (UNSM ZM8957).

 Major incursions into western Nebraska occurred in 2005, 2006, and the years 2008-2011 and to a lesser extent 2018 and 2020 (eBird.org).
 Overall numbers increased dramatically in the decade 2014-2023; eBird reports 2004-2013 totalled 30, whereas in 2014-2023 there were an amazing 685 reports, most of which were from 2017-2023.
-The reasons for these incursions are not understood; much marginal agricultural land was put into crop production from around 2005, perhaps causing male Dickcissels to search suitable habitat westward.
+The reasons for these incursions are not understood; much marginal agricultural land was put into crop production beginning around 2005, perhaps allowing male Dickcissels to search suitable habitat westward.
 Wetter conditions encourage more growth in ranker pastures, another factor that likely leads to higher Dickcissel numbers.
 Finck (1984) found that territorial display in Dickcissels functions in male-male competition for habitat rather than to attract females, suggesting that habitat availability is indeed a factor in male distribution.

 During incursion years, reports are throughout the Panhandle, including the southwest and Pine Ridge.
 Mollhoff (2016) showed the species occurred statewide during the second BBA period 2006-2011, including most of the incursion years listed above, but was largely absent from the southwestern Panhandle and northwestern Nebraska during the first BBA, 1984-1989 (Mollhoff 2001).
 BBS trend analysis shows the species has declined 1.82% (95% C.I.
 0.40, 3.03) statewide 1966-2015.

-Numbers increase throughout the expected breeding range during incursion years; in 2006, broods were present by 4 Jul in Clay Co when usually adults are not seen until Jul, and, despite not arriving at Valentine NWR, Cherry Co at the northwest edge of the expected breeding range until 5 Jun, they were “extremely common” by 15 Jun, including two nests found.
-During the same year, numbers were high in the core range; 75 were counted in Cedar Co 21 Jun 2006, and point counts in a southeast Nebraska Henslow’s Sparrow study area in 2006 (Silcock and Jorgensen 2007) yielded an estimated density of 80 Dickcissels per 100 acres.
+Numbers increase throughout the expected breeding range during incursion years; despite not arriving at Valentine NWR, Cherry Co at the northwest edge of the expected breeding range until 5 Jun, they were “extremely common” by 15 Jun, including two nests found.
+During the same year, numbers were high in the core eastern range; 75 were counted in Cedar Co 21 Jun 2006 and point counts in a southeastern Nebraska Henslow’s Sparrow study area in 2006 (Silcock and Jorgensen 2007) yielded an estimated density of 80 Dickcissels per 100 acres.

 In the 2008 incursion year, at the west edge of the expected range, Dickcissels were “everywhere” in Keith Co 17 Jun, where the observer surmised that wetter conditions allowed for more weeds, and “abundant” in Lincoln and Custer Cos where a BBS route recorded them at 25 of the 50 stops.
 A BBS route as far northwest as Crawford, Dawes Co had a count high of 12 on 5 Jul during the 2011 incursion year.